miquelbrazil/diving-deep-into-devon/README.md

-# diving-deep-into-devon
+# Diving Deep into Devon

-A list of resources for diving into the deep end of web development.
+This project is a brain dump of my 20+ years of experience working in tech and web development.